A body positivity website.

 What do all these things have in common?

-They’re products pitched by students from the MEJO 463: Creating Tomorrow’s News Products course in the Reese News Lab at the UNC Hussman School of Journalism and Media—just one more example of the hands-on learning offered at Hussman to equip future leaders for the industry.
+They’re products pitched by students from the MEJO 463: Creating Tomorrow’s News Products course in the Reese Innovation Lab at the UNC Hussman School of Journalism and Media—just one more example of the hands-on learning offered at Hussman to equip future leaders for the industry.

-“In the current work economy, there’s a great need for creative thinkers,” said Steven King, chief innovation officer of the Reese News Lab.
+“In the current work economy, there’s a great need for creative thinkers,” said Steven King, chief innovation officer of the Reese Innovation Lab.
 “If you’re going to solve a problem, you’ve got to get your hands in there and solve the problem.”

 Students do just that throughout the MEJO 463 course, which stresses entrepreneurship and innovation, creating concepts that they develop into pitch-ready plans by the semester’s end